 Gov. Gavin Newsom also presented the Resilience Roadmap that includes the four stages for modifying the state's Stay at Home Order.

 Los Angeles County considerations for recovery are consistent with that of the state.
 The Los Angeles County Department of Public Health identified four measures that must occur in order to modify provisions in the Safer at Home Order and safely reopen certain businesses, institutions and public spaces.
-When the Safer at Home Order is relaxed, people will be around one another more and this will increase the risk and likely the rate of transmission and cases in the county.
+As the Health Officer Order is relaxed, people will be around one another more and this will increase the risk and likely the rate of transmission and cases in the county.

 - Ensure hospitals and primary care and specialty services capacity to care for people who are ill and for those who need routine health care.